 If requested, the Business Officer or campus designee, shall require the contractor

-employment opportunity program in effect as of the date the contract is executed.
+or equal employment opportunity program in effect as of the date the contract is executed.

 Any waivers of compliance issued by the University-wide MWBE Program Office, or